-February in Melbourne is the last month of summer, with long, hot days continuing.
+February in Melbourne is the last month of summer, with the long, hot days continuing.

 The school holidays are over, crowds are thinning – but there are still plenty of events going on around the city.
 From festivals and live music to art exhibitions and outdoor activities, Melbourne is a hub of culture and entertainment all year round, and February is definitely no exception.